Ulyanovsk Oblast: Tourism and Hospitality Industry

-Aqua Mall is an American-type mall concept that opened in Ulyanovsk on the banks of Sviyaga river with modern cinema theater, IMAX.
-The city has also a large presence of international fast food brands such as McDonald's, Burger King, Baskin Robbins, Sbarro, KFC and others.
-Local Russian brands are also well-represented in this market.

-Regional automobile code is 73.
-Ulyanovsk has 2 airports.

 Sports

 Bandy is traditionally the most popular sport in Ulyanovsk Oblast.Volga plays in the Russian Bandy Super League.
 The other club Simbirsk plays in the 2nd division.
 An indoor arena for bandy, Volga-Sport-Arena, has been built, as one of the first in Russia.
 It has a capacity of 5 000.
 The outdoor stadium will be modernised and have a capacity of 18 000.
 The 2016 Bandy World Championship is being played in Ulyanovsk. and Dimitrovgrad.

 In association football, FC Volga plays in "Urals-Volga" zone of the Russian Second Division.